 When buying a D&O insurance policy, you must understand the scope of coverage of the policy.
 This would allow you to understand that the directors’ and officers’ insurance policies would settle which claims.

 The various claims settled by the Directors and Officers policy include:

 Claims due to misrepresentation

 The directors or officers of the company may show incorrect information in the financial statements of the company.
 Or they may hide important information about the company when entering into a contract with other parties.
 Moreover, they might lie about important facts about the company to third parties.
 As a result, third parties may suffer a financial loss.
 Such cases are examples of misrepresentation for which the organization might face a lawsuit.
 Such misrepresentation-related claims are settled by the D&O insurance policy.

 Claims due to violation of laws or statutes

 The directors are expected to conduct their duties within regulatory frameworks established by the Government and regulatory bodies.
-However, if they violate any law or rule, it might give rise to directors and officers claims.
+However, if they violate any law or rule, it might give rise to directors’ and officers’ claims.
 And, a regulatory body may file lawsuits against the organization.
 The D&O insurance policy covers such claims.
-In fact, some insurances will also pay the penalty levied.
+In fact, some insurance will also pay the penalty levied.

 Claims due to misleading promotions